ben-heil/ben-heil.github.io/_posts/2021-6-7-should-not.md

 - ["...although few PhD holders end up unemployed, it is not clear that spending years securing this high-level qualification is worth it for a job as, for example, a high-school teacher."](https://www.nature.com/articles/472276a).

-- shouldigetaphd.com - I haven't actually read the book, but having listened to to the author talk about PhD programs before on podcasts I'm fairly confident the answer will be "No."
+- [shouldigetaphd.com](shouldigetaphd.com) - I haven't actually read the book, but having listened to to the author talk about PhD programs before on podcasts I'm fairly confident the answer will be "No."

+---

 ### Acknowledgements
-Thanks to [Rachel Ungar](https://twitter.com/raungar) for reading through an early version.
+Thanks to [Rachel Ungar](https://twitter.com/raungar) for suggestions and proofreading.

 ### Footnotes